sbowman/madeup/README.md

 state of the vehicle's engine.
 We could then reduce the uncertainty and risk to repetive and unnecessary start or stop engine requests.

+### Limited service API: sedan and coupe

+From the Madeup Motors API documentation, it looks like they only support two kinds of vehicles:  "fourDoorSedan" and "twoDoorCoupe."
+When determining the number of doors, these are the only options the Smartcar API currently parses for.

+Because of the way Madeup Motors includes both vehicle types in any vehicle info response, I don't try to support other types of vehicles.
+If they add new types of vehicles to their data model, this app would need an update to support.

 ### Support for multiple remote APIs

 While the Smartcar service currently defaults to the Madeup Motors API, it is